wlsf82/cv/README.md

 In 2018, I started an online school called Talking About Testing.

-The school is focused on teaching all about testing automation, and it already has eight courses.
+The school is focused on teaching all about testing automation, and it already has seven courses.

 Summing up the number of students on both platforms ([Coursify.me](https://talkingabouttesting.coursify.me/) and [Udemy](https://www.udemy.com/user/walmyr/)), I already have more than 17K students.